What is an Apostolic Church?

 - Does the Bible mention this type of church?

 - Is this type of church fitting for today?

 Video: Evangelist Jason Koch D’Ambrosio teaches the “Did you know?” segment on What is an Apostolic church?

 To understand the Apostolic church or the apostolic church belief, it helps to take a look at the root word, which is “Apostle”.
 The word Apostle comes from the Greek word Apostolos.
 It means “sent one”.
 An Apostolic church is one that embraces the responsibility of being “sent” to a region with a mandate from God.
 That calling is to impact a specific territory with the Gospel of Jesus Christ.
 Study the word Apostolos in the Strong’s Concordance This type of church can be found throughout the New Testament.

 In the Book of Acts, we see the church growing swiftly.
 Christians traveled from city to city.
 The believers would enter a region evangelizing, often led by an Apostle.
 In addition to preaching the Good News, they’d establish a congregation wherever the people were receptive.
 From there, amazing things took place in the name of Jesus.
 What is an Apostolic Church?
 It is a church that is sent by God.

 The Apostolic church equips people in the region where it is planted.

 The Apostolic church doesn’t just seek to gain new members.
-It is a ministry that equips people to achieve their God-given destiny and raises up societal, Spirit-filled leaders for Christ.
+The apostolic assembly is a ministry that equips people to achieve their God-given destiny and raises up societal, Spirit-filled leaders for Christ Jesus.
 This is done through discipleship and training.
 After ensuring believers have a strong foundation in the Word, the church looks to identify gifts within the congregation.
 Every Christian has gifts.
 Once discovered, those gifts can be built upon.
 The Apostolic church works to help uncover your gifts and create a pathway to use them for God’s Glory.